Grounding Fallacies Misrepresenting Scientific Publications in Evidence: Background

-\paragraph{Preliminaries} \missci{}~\citep{glockner2024dismantling} comprises 208 health-related claims that misrepresent biomedical publications.
-Inspired by \citet{cook2018deconstructing}, each claim is modeled as a fallacious logical argument where a claim is the conclusion of its premises.
+\missci{}~\citep{glockner2024dismantling} comprises 208 inaccurate health-related claims that misrepresent scientific publications.
+Each claim is modeled as a fallacious logical argument where a claim is the (wrong) conclusion of its premises.
 Formally, each argument comprises exactly one accurate premise ($p_0$) based on which the claim was made, and at least one fallacious premise $\overline{p}_i$ with the fallacy class $f_i$ (cf. §\ref{appendix:fallacies} for details of all nine fallacy classes), that is needed to (falsely) conclude the claim $\overline{c}$ from the study's content.
 We refer to the pair of fallacious premise and the applied fallacy class ($\overline{p}_i$, $f_i$) as \emph{fallacy}.
-Each fallacy in \missci{} is linked to one publication context ($s_i$) that points to a reasoning gap in the argument, and necessitates the fallacy.
-Each publication context (and accurate premise $p_0$) faithfully summarizes parts of the study. \missci{} defines the argument reconstruction task as: For each publication context ($s_i$) of the argument, given $s_i$, the incorrect claim ($\overline{c}$) and the accurate premise ($p_0$), the model must verbalize the fallacious premise and detect the applied fallacy class ($\overline{p}_i$, $f_i$).
-Due to overlapping fallacy definitions \citep{bonial-etal-2022-search}, sometimes different interchangeable fallacies ($\overline{p}_i$, $f_i$) can bridge the same reasoning gap (expressed via $s_i$), and only one of them is needed to reconstruct the argument; we refer to \citet{glockner2024dismantling} for more detail.
+Each fallacy in \missci{} is linked to one publication context ($s_i$).
+The publication context contains the content of the misrepresented study, that necessitates the fallacy.
+For example, knowing that the study's observations were limited to cell cultures (publication context, orange, Figure~\ref{fig:figure-main}) reveals that the claim about the effectiveness (in humans) is unjustified.
+We define this disconnect between study content and its purported conclusions as a \emph{reasoning gap}, which fallacious premises attempt to bridge.
+Each publication context (and accurate premise $p_0$) faithfully summarizes parts of the study. \missci{} defines the argument reconstruction task as: Given the publication context ($s_i$), the incorrect claim ($\overline{c}$) and the accurate premise ($p_0$), the model must verbalize the fallacious premise and detect the applied fallacy class ($\overline{p}_i$, $f_i$).